HIV and Aging

 In 2019, more than half of all people with HIV in the United States were age 50 or older, and about 17 percent of new infections occurred in this age group, according to the Centers for Disease Control and Prevention.
 Older people with HIV face unique challenges and have a higher risk of certain comorbidities, such as neurocognitive decline, cardiovascular disease, and some cancers.
 Research to identify and address the long-term health needs of people aging with HIV across the care continuum is necessary to support this increasing population and their care providers.
 NIH supports basic, translational, and clinical research across the Institutes, Centers, and Offices (ICOs) to increase understanding of these comorbidities and their prevention and management, as well as their relationship to aging and HIV.
 HIV and aging is also a key focus of the FY 2021–2025 NIH Strategic Plan for HIV and HIV-Related Research (NIH HIV Strategic Plan).
 This webpage provides information on NIH research priorities related to HIV and aging.
 In addition, this page provides links to clinical resources, resources on HIV and aging at various ICOs, funding information, and other resources.

-Join NIH, along with federal and community partners, for two upcoming events that will highlight the critical need to advance research in support of people aging with HIV.
+NIH, along with federal and community partners, held two events in 2023 that highlighted the critical need to advance research in support of people aging with HIV.
+Read the Director's Blog summarizing key findings of these events.

 HIV and Aging Signature Program